We suggest Little Finger Carrot as a replacement

 Dutch hybrid is used exclusively for producing those attractive baby carrots that command such a premium price at the market.
-An early, cylindrical, bright orange, coreless carrot that grows to about 3 1/2” for harvest, Adelaide retains its remarkably sweet flavor for quite a while.
+An early, cylindrical, bright orange, core-less carrot that grows to about 3 1/2” for harvest, Adelaide retains its remarkably sweet flavor for quite a while.
 Use raw, in salads, for pickling, & stir fries.
-300 seeds

-Harvest– Start when carrots reach finger size for baby carrots or when they turn to a bright orange.
+Harvest: Start when carrots reach finger size for baby carrots.
+Carrots planted for summer harvest will hold in the ground for a few weeks but tend to split if they stay in the ground too long.
 Late season carrots hold longer and become sweeter in the cooler weather.

 Tips: Using a row cover helps to maintain moisture for germination.
 Carrots prefer a loose soil, free of rubble.
 Use the shorter varieties for heavy soils.
 Keep well weeded and cover any exposed carrot with soil or mulch to prevent greening.
 An excess of nitrogen in the soil cause the roots to become hairy.